alexandertrefz/essence/packages/cli/README.md

 Case of its own Choice — and runs only the tests that reach the site to see whether any of them notices.
 The lies are told on the typed program, so each mutant still typechecks; a site no test reaches is counted apart and never compiled.
+A mutant that crashes counts as killed, and one whose run never comes back is stopped and counted as hung, which counts as caught; only a mutant that would not compile is left out of the score.
 The whole run draws from one seed, so two runs at one seed are the same report.
 A survivor is named with the sentence that says what was changed:

 ```
  41 mutants  ·  36 killed  ·  3 survived  ·  2 on lines no test reaches  ·  92% caught